shiloholotu/shiloholotu/README.md

-Hey👋, I'm Ifedolapo Shiloh Olotu(or just Shiloh) and this is my README.md file.
+Hey👋, I'm Ifedolapo Shiloh Olotu (or just Shiloh) and this is my README.md file.
-I'm a 16 yr old high school student of the class of 2025 and I'm very passionate about competitive programming, web design, and music.
+I'm a 17 yr old high school student of the class of 2025 and I'm very passionate about web development, game development, and music.
-I'm very comfortable with web developement languages and have a solid foundation in C++ and Python.
+I'm very comfortable with web developement languages and have a solid foundation in C++, Java, Python.

-I'm determined to make the web an even more ✨ beautiful ✨ place.
+I'm here to learn and mess around with things.

 HMU @ shiloholotu@gmail.com